EchoLeague/Echo-League-Rules/TIEBREAKERS AND SEEDING.md

 ## Criteria Two:

-Calculate each teams "seeding score" by dividing the team's points within their group by the number of total teams in the group at the beginning of the season.
+Calculate each teams "seeding score" by dividing the team's points within their group by one less than the number of total teams in the group at the beginning of the season.

-For example, a team in a group which only has 5 teams (and one BYE spot) and finishes the season 3-0-1 (10 total points) would have a playoff score of 2.0.
+For example: a team in a group which has 5 teams (and one BYE spot) and finishes the season 3-0-1 (10 total points) would have a seeding score of 2.5 (10 points divided by (5-1)).

 ## Criteria Three: